What Is Mulch?

 Landscape fabric is often used under stone, gravel, or decorative ground cover.

-They should be used carefully and matched to the right application.
+These materials should be used carefully and matched to the correct application.

 20. Organic vs Inorganic Mulch: Which Is Better?